egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 <script src="https://gist.github.com/egre55/563159175f8d6c1d31d7f3af77357549.js"></script>

-In order to stand a chance of the macro being executed, we need to dress the document appropriately.
+The WindowType parameter of the Shell function has been set to `vbHide` in order to avoid calling attention to our activities.
+Now, in order to stand a chance of the macro being executed, we need to dress the document appropriately.

 John Lambert ([@JohnLaTwC](https://twitter.com/johnlatwc)) regularly shares interesting phishing lures and payloads, if you need inspiration for simulated phishing campaigns ;) .
 I find the "Document created in newer/older Office version" lures especially convincing.
 John has put together [this](https://t.co/OwH28ltngy) compendium of macro based lures, which is great for educating users about the different techniques attackers use.